AnimeshRy/Tic-Tac-Toe/README.md

 # Tic Tac Toe

-Tic Tac Toe is a very famouse game played with X's and O's with two players, I made a simple CLI version and then made a GUI version with pygame.
+Tic Tac Toe is a very famouse game played with X's and O's with two players, I made a simple CLI version and then made a GUI version with pygame and lastly added the Simple AI version.

 ## Installation